 He served in the military during World War I.

-They had 20 children, of whom 17 lived to adulthood, including three sets of twins -- Benjamin Turney, Melvin Turney, Robert Turney, Theodore Turney, Paul Turney, George Turney, Marie Turney, Evelyn Cross, Helen Woodrick, Kathryn Grimm, Martha Colburn, Beatrice "Betty" Richter, Carrie Mae Aller, Mary Ann King, Shirley Ann Kozel, Pauline Anderson Skelton, and Orville Turney.
+The couple produced an astonishing family of 20 children, of whom 17 lived to adulthood, including three sets of twins -- Benjamin Turney, Melvin "Bud" Turney, Robert Turney, Theodore Turney, Paul Turney, George Turney, Marie Turney, Evelyn Cross, Helen Woodrick, Kathryn Grimm, Martha Colburn, Beatrice "Betty" Richter, Carrie Mae Aller, Mary Ann King, Shirley Ann Kozel, Pauline Anderson Skelton, and Orville Turney.

 Clyde learned the machinist's trade and was " a roundhouse foreman for the Pennsylvania and Lake Erie Railroad at Dickerson Run for 35 years, retiring in 1953," reported the Daily Courier.

 Burdened with heart disease and diabetes, Clyde developed gangrene of his right foot.
 His life ebbed away over the span of six weeks, and he passed away at the age of 73 on Jan.
 29, 1961.
 He was laid to rest in Hill Grove Cemetery.
 At the time, he and Rose Lee had 42 grandchildren.

 She died at the age of 89 in 1981, and was buried beside her husband at Hill Grove.

 Son Benjamin R. Turney (1909-1973) was born in 1909.
 He never married.
 At the age of 20, in 1930, he worked as a laborer in the local glass factory, likely Anchor Hocking in South Connellsville.
 In 1940, his work at the glass plant was as a selector.
-He was "an engineer employed by the Pittsburgh and Lake Erie Railroad since 1941, and was a member of the Brotherhood of Locomotive Engineers and the Loyal Order Of Moose," said the Connellsville Daily Courier.
+Benjamin was "an engineer employed by the Pittsburgh and Lake Erie Railroad since 1941, and was a member of the Brotherhood of Locomotive Engineers and the Loyal Order Of Moose," said the Connellsville Daily Courier.
 "He had lived in South Connellsville for many years.
 He was a member of Wesley United Methodist church and its Men's Bible Class."
 He died at the age of 63 on May 8, 1973.